bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `OPNPLT` opens a plot stream.
 All plots between `OPNPLT` and `CLSPLT` will appear on one sheet of paper.
 ## OPNRD
-Open file stream for reading
+Open file for reading

 Category: File IO

 Format: `OPNRD` filename

-Default : 	             TEMP Description:
+Default : temp.wrt

+Description:
 `OPNRD` opens an ASCII file for read-only access by the command `RDWRT`.
+If no file is specified RNMR will prompt for it with a default of temp.wrt.
 ## OPNWRT
 Open file stream for writing